|Applicant Competition||Very Low|

 |ACT Score||Competitiveness||Admission Chances|

-You will need about average high school grades to get into Lindenwood University.
+Applicants need about average high school grades to get into Lindenwood University.
 The average high school GPA of the admitted freshman class at Lindenwood University was 3.2 on the 4.0 scale indicating that primarily B students are accepted and ultimately attend.
-The school ranks #24 in Missouri for highest average GPA.
-If your high school GPA meets these requirements, there is a good chance you will be accepted as Lindenwood University accepts 74% of students who apply.
+The school ranks #31 in Missouri for highest average GPA.
+If your high school grades are above the average 3.2 GPA, you have a very good chance of being admitted as Lindenwood University accepts 88% of all applicants.

 |3.50 to 3.75||17%||Good|